krobelus/rate-experiments/README.md

 \paragraph{Reason Deletions} Under operational DRAT unit deletions are ignored.
 Only proofs with unique reason deletions have different semantics under specified and operational DRAT.
-However, to detect unique reason deletions, it is necessary to implement specified DRAT as it is to verify inprocessing steps with reason deletions, A reason is a a clause that was used in some propagation sequence to compute a literal $l$ in the trail.
+To detect unique reason deletions, it is necessary to implement specified DRAT, as it is to verify inprocessing steps with reason deletions, A reason is a a clause that was used in some propagation sequence to compute a literal $l$ in the trail.
 When a unique reason clause is deleted, $l$ is no longer implied by unit propagation and needs to be removed from the trail.
 This means that it is not possible anymore to revert this modification of the trail in the backward pass by truncating the trail.
 Instead, for each reason deletion, the removed literals are recorded by the checker, along with their positions in the trail and their reasons.
-This information can be used in the backward pass to restore the state of the trail to be exactly the same as in the forward pass for each proof step, which is what the algorithm from [@RebolaCruz2018] does along other techniques to maintain the watch invariants.
+This information can be used in the backward pass to restore the state of the trail to be exactly the same as in the forward pass for each proof step, which is what the algorithm from [@RebolaCruz2018] does along other non-trivial techniques to maintain the watch invariants.

 \if0
  However,